kybaloo/va-hire-backend/README.md

 | GET    | `/api/courses`                     | Get available courses                    | ❌            |
 | POST   | `/api/courses/:id/enroll`          | Enroll in a course                       | ✅            |

-See the API documentation for a complete list of endpoints.
+For a complete list of endpoints, refer to the API documentation at `/api-docs` or `/docs`.

 ## 🚀 Deployment